-The following summary discussion and analysis of the financial statements for the fiscal years ended June 30, 2020 and 2019 are provided by the City and County of Honolulu's wastewater enterprise ("Wastewater Enterprise").
+The following summary discussion and analysis of the financial statements for the years ended June 30, 2021 and 2020 are provided by the City and County of Honolulu's wastewater enterprise ("Wastewater Enterprise").
 The summary is designed to provide an introduction to the Sewer Fund financial statements and the financial condition of the Wastewater Enterprise.
 We encourage readers to also review the financial statements as a whole.